Skip to main content

 Note: The --help flag is the best way to gain detailed information about the possible commandline arguments and is available for every command and sub-command.

-The runsafe_sbom executable has seven top-level commands.
+The runsafe_sbom executable has the following top-level commands:

 CommandDescription